Charanga Musical School

 Playing instruments is an important part of music-making.
 This section is full of resources for popular classroom instruments, such as recorders and guitars.
 All are designed to extend learning and can be used as part of the music curriculum or as enrichment activities.
 Many have been developed in collaboration with leading authors and publishers.

-The lovely Heather Ward’s Blown Away Recorder Books 1 and 2 use our latest technology and are suitable for children throughout the primary phase.
+The lovely Heather Ward’s Blown Away Recorder Books 1 and 2 use Charanga’s latest technology and are suitable for children throughout the primary phase.

 Two recorder books, Guinea Pig Gig and Fairground Fiesta, accompany the series.

 Also for recorders is the ever-popular Jane Sebba’s Recorder Course with its extra repertoire, perfect for the younger beginner.